sphinx-doc/sphinx/doc/markup/para.rst

            pair: changes; in version

-These directives create short paragraphs and can be used inside information units as well as normal text:
+These directives create short paragraphs and can be used inside information units as well as normal text.

 .. rst:directive:: .. note::